 Three Variants, Common Capability

-The F-35 family includes three variants – the F-35A conventional takeoff and landing (CTOL) variant, the F-35B short takeoff/vertical landing (STOVL) variant, and the F-35C carrier variant (CV).
+The F-35 family includes three variants – all single-seat jets: the F-35A conventional takeoff and landing (CTOL) variant, the F-35B short takeoff/vertical landing (STOVL) variant, and the F-35C carrier variant (CV).

 The three F-35 variants have similar performance characteristics, and are mainly distinguished by their different basing requirements.
 As a result, the F-35B and F-35C variants have unique ways to take off and land.